 Fremanezumab is a humanized monoclonal antibody (IgG2).
 Potential placental transfer of human IgG is dependent upon the IgG subclass and gestational age, generally increasing as pregnancy progresses.
 The lowest exposure would be expected during the period of organogenesis (Palmeira 2012; Pentsuk 2009).

-Consider the long half-life prior to use in females who are or may become pregnant until information related to pregnancy is available (Tepper 2018).
+Consider the long half-life prior to use in females who are pregnant until information related to pregnancy is available (Tepper 2018).

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 - Ajovy vs Aimovig: What's the difference between them?